ms/buildtogether.tech/research/index.md

 complexity is worthwhile.

-Meanwhile, lots of people say that copy-pasting code is bad practice: if you find yourself copy-pasting code (or, in academic parlance, creating "code clones"), you should refactor it: abstract the repeated code into its own method and call it from all the original copies.
-That way, if you need to change it, or if it has some bugs, you only have to fix it in one place.
-Some researchers have built pretty sophisticated tools that will help you find your code clones, so that you can go and exterminate them wherever they are.
+Meanwhile, lots of people say that copy-pasting code is bad practice: if you find yourself creating code clones, you should put the repeated code in its own method and call it from all the original copies (<span x="design"/>).
+But when

-<cite>Kapser2008</cite> explored *why* developers create code clones, and found
+<cite>Kapser2008</cite> explored *why* developers create code clones, they found
-out that many code clones are OK.
-They discuss several kinds of clones---those that are caused, for instance, by platform variations, boiler-plating, or language idioms---and show that often the right approach is to go ahead and copy-paste code.
-But they note that whether to clone or not is a decision that requires some thinking on a case by case basis:
+that code clones are OK in some cases:

 <blockquote markdown="1">